lilyschlaug/BAE305-SP24-Lab5/Home.md

 Part 2 – Controlling an LED with a potentiometer

+Part 2 resulted in using the serial monitor tool to visualize how the count values went up and down as the potentiometer was changed.

 Part 3 – Controlling an LED with a photoresistor

+For part three, we found that the minimum and maximum analog value from the photoresistor were 136 and 650 milliseconds, respectively.
+By using an if/else statement, we were able to create a "night light" by setting a threshold value for the light to turn on when dark.

 Part 4 – LED dimmer using PWM

 # Discussion